rubenpieters/fun-kortr-anim-dsl/README.md

 # fun-kortr-anim-dsl

-Template code for Functional Kortrijk meetup "Animation DSL with Effect Handlers"
+Template code for Functional Kortrijk meetup "Animation DSL with Effect Handlers".

+During the exercises we start from the files postfixed `_Exercise.hs`.

 ## Getting started using Stack